p1pchenk0/vue-handy-subscriptions/README.md

 # vue-handy-subscriptions
-This plugin (1.4 KBs minified) is for easier Vue event subsciptions management.
+This plugin is for easier Vue event bus subsciptions management.
 By using standart event bus approach with `new Vue()` we create a `Vue` object with lots of unused methods and properties. `vue-handy-subscriptions` creates simple object containing events-related functionality.

 ## Installation